 The Campus Bookstore and Cafe are located on the first floor of the Campus Center Building, inside the NESS Café and student lounge.
 There, you'll find a slew of student essentials, including university apparel, greeting cards, school supplies, uniforms, stethoscopes, textbooks, and reference materials.

 The Campus Center building is the heart of ADU.
 In the lobby, you'll find our Welcome Center, which is where you'll check in if you come to visit.
-You'll also find the our Admissions office, as well as the entrance to our campus bookstore and NESS Cafe, the campus eatery.
+You'll also find the our Registrar's office, as well as the entrance to our campus bookstore and NESS Cafe, our campus eatery.

 Center for Academic Achievement